Sandbach Methodist Church

 Appointment of representatives from General Church Meeting to Church Council:

-There are currently seven representatives Tom Cooke, Roger & Valetta Cranmer, Ann Horsfield, Peter Mason, David Till and Tim Walmsley.
+There are currently seven representatives Tom Cooke, Roger & Valetta Cranmer, Karen Foster, Ann Horsfield, David Till and Tim Walmsley.
 They are all happy to continue and were re-elected.
-Karen Foster has agreed to come back onto Church Council and this was agreed.
+Norma has stepped down as a church steward, and Jeremy offered her a year off to recuperate.

 General Church Meeting Reports: